0xAX/asm/content/asm_3.md

 - [Non-executable stack](https://en.wikipedia.org/wiki/Executable-space_protection)
 - And others...

-In any cases, despite all of these techiques may help you to protect your programs from stack related errors, you should be careful, especially with the data that your program receives from outside.
+In any cases, despite all of these techniques may help you to protect your programs from stack related errors, you should be careful, especially with the data that your program receives from outside.

 ## Conclusion